 A $1 million Homeowner Assistance Grant Program in partnership with Federal Home Loan Bank of Atlanta, Make It HAPPEN helps eligible families and individuals become homeowners through Carter Bank & Trust.

-On February 3, 2020, we announced that we can access $1 million from the Federal Home Loan Bank of Atlanta to offer its homeowner assistance funding opportunities to eligible families and individuals in our service regions.
+Through this program, Carter Bank & Trust can access the Federal Home Loan Bank of Atlanta’s $1,000,000 of homeowner assistance funding for eligible families and individuals in our service regions.